mes32/space-ranger/README.md

 Clone this repository using git or download and unzip

 ## Requirements
-This program was devoloped using Python version 2.7.8 and pygame version 2.7.
-However it may run using other versions of Python or pygame.
+This program was devoloped using Python version 2.7.8 and [pygame](http://www.pygame.org/wiki/about) version 2.7.
+However, it might run using other versions of Python or pygame.

+You will definitely need a copy of pygame installed along with its prerequisites.
+See [pygame.org](http://www.pygame.org).

 ## To Run the Game
-Change directory to main space-ranger folder:
+Change directory to your main space-ranger folder:

-`cd <space-ranger dir>`
+`cd ./space-ranger/`

 Launch the start_game.py script with Python: